Solaire-patch/daur-lecture-ws2425/README.md

-The code in this repository replicates the findings of Feigenberg (2020a) using data from Feigenberg (2020b) to briefly showcase how such an data analysis project can be structured.
+The code in this repository replicates the findings of Feigenberg (2020a) using data from Feigenberg (2020b) to briefly showcase how such a data analysis project can be structured.
 Please note that the structure outlined here serves as orientation only.
-There are several not less good ways of structuring your data analysis project.
+There are several equally good ways of structuring your data analysis project.
 You can find the data used throughout the project in the `data` folder.
 The corresponding R scripts are stored under `scripts`.
 Folders `figures` and `tables` contain – not surprisingly – figures and tables created in